Marijuana 101 - the quick and easy guide to legal marijuana

 How do I buy marijuana?
 Back to the top

-Depends on where you are, but if you're in Washington State or Colorado, you can use Marillow to find the nearest location to you.
+Depends on where you are, but if you're in Washington State or Colorado (and again, soon in Oregon, Alaska, and Washington DC), you can use Marillow to find the nearest location to you.
 See map and ranking of current stores in Colorado.
 What do you need to make a purchase in one of these stores?
 Simply a valid picture ID showing that you're 21 or older.
 It's really that easy.

 Beautiful picture of Aspen, where there is a legal dispensaries right now